AI Search Visibility Playbook: Proven Strategies for Brand Reach

 - Good Title: "Top 3 CRMs for 2026: Salesforce, HubSpot, and [Your Brand]"

 The AI reads this.
 It links your entity to theirs.
-You draft off their authority.
-You enter the consideration set.
+You draft off their authority and enter the consideration set.

 Strategy 7: Increase Your "Semantic Resolution"